-It’s a big market, abundant with colorful stands of fruits, vegetables, meat, cheese and all the delicacies of the Southwest of France.
-However, it differs from many other French markets in that it’s a place for much more than just buying groceries.
-People go there for their morning coffee, for lunch or the sacred combination of wine, oysters, and friends meeting on the weekend.
+Locals go there for their morning coffee, for lunch, or for the sacred combination of oysters and wine.
 There are so many restaurants and stands at the Bordeaux market that for a newcomer it can be a bit overwhelming.
 That’s why I decided to gather a list of all my favorite places at Marché des Capucins.

 Before we start, if this is your first time in Bordeaux be sure to check out my detailed guide to things to do in Bordeaux and my recommendation of places to stay in the city center.
+Also if you like markets, check out my list of the best markets in Bordeaux.
 Now let’s go and discover one of the best markets in France!

 Eat Fresh Oysters from Arcachon at Chez Jean-Mi